 Jonathan Landy (LinkedIn) grew up in the midwest and then went to school at Caltech and UCLA.
 Following this, he did two postdocs, one at UCSB and one at UC Berkeley.
 His academic research focused primarily on applications of statistical mechanics, but his professional passion has always been in the mastering, development, and practical application of slick math methods/tools.
 He now works as a data-scientist at Square in San Francisco.

 Damien Ramunno-Johnson (LinkedIn, Twitter, posts) is a highly experienced researcher with a background in clinical and applied research.
 Like, JSL, he got his PhD at UCLA.
 He has many years of experience working with imaging, and has a particularly strong background in image segmentation, registration, detection, data analysis, and more recently machine learning.
-He is also working as a data scientist in San Francisco.
+He now works as a data-scientist at Square in San Francisco.

 Cathy Yeh got a PhD at UC Santa Barbara studying soft-matter/polymer physics.
 She is currently looking to transition to a career in data science after wrapping up work with the translational modeling group in a pharmaceutical company in San Diego.
 She enjoys mining big data and big ice cream and seeing how both can help make the world a better place.